Labour government, 1964–1970: Social Services and welfare

 "from richer to poorer and from mainly male taxpayers to mothers who received family allowances, a tentative move towards what Roy Jenkins called 'civilised selectivity'".

 The National Insurance Act 1966, which introduced supplementary earnings-related benefits for short-term sickness and unemployment, had far-reaching distributional consequences by "guaranteeing that insurance benefits rose at the same rate as wages in the late 1960s."
 Trade unions were supportive of the advances made in social protection by the Wilson government, which had a considerable impact on the living standards of the lowest quintile of the population.
 A statement by the TUC argued that the unions' acquiescence to the government's incomes policy was justified given that "the government had deliberately refrained from attacking the social services."
 Earning related supplements were also payable to those drawing unemployability supplement instead of sickness benefit, and to those in training.
 In addition, The General Rating Act of 1966 introduced rate rebates "for those with the lowest incomes."
 In October 1966, the duration of the widow's allowance, and certain allowances for war widows, was extended to 26 weeks.
-The earnings rule was abolished for widows receiving widowed mother’s allowance or widow’s pension, and in April 1967 a limitation on the awarding of arrears of national insurance benefit, when a contribution record is corrected, was brought to an end.
+The earnings rule was abolished for widows receiving widowed mother’s allowance or widow’s pension, In addition, the age up to which widows’ pensions could be awarded was increased from 60 to 65, in connection with the abolition of the earnings rule for widows.
+In April 1967, a limitation on the awarding of arrears of national insurance benefit, when a contribution record is corrected, was brought to an end.